 The student may also choose studies in an interdisciplinary manner according to her/his own interests.
 However, there will be only a certain amount of placements available at the different study tracks, and therefore, the placement according to the first preference of the student cannot be guaranteed at the time of applying to the Master’s Programme.

-Please note that the preliminary teaching programme only contains courses organized by the degree programme.
+Please note that the teaching programme only contains courses organized by the degree programme.
 The students can include in their studies also courses from other degree programmes and faculties (see list of examples on Structure and content of the Master's Programme page), or studies conducted during an international exchange period.

 The programme’s official language is English.
 All courses are taught and can be completed in English.